luelista/pre_workbench/docs/extending.md

 ### Editing

 To manage macros, use the *Macros* tool window (View > Tool Windows > Macros).
+There you can create, import, export, edit and run your macros.

-Macros can be stored per user, per project, or provided with the application as examples.
+Macros can be stored in your user directory (~/.config / %APPDATA%) and in the project database (.pre_workbench).
-In the *Macros* tool window, you can create, import, export and edit your macros.
+Additionally, some example macros are bundled with the application.

 You can also copy macros between the different storage locations (builtin, user, project).

 Macros without a required input object (Input Type = NONE) can be directly run from the tool window by double-clicking.

 ![Tool Window](images/macros-tool-window.png)